Ethan-Schledewitz-Edwards/IndustrialDesignFinalEXam/README.md

 ### CAD Prototype

 Using Fusion360, I created a 3D prototype of the controller.
-The prototype did not demonstrate any electronics as that was outside of the scope for this project.
-Instead, I foucsed on creating the shell of the controller with cutouts for two buttons and one switch where the thumbs will rest.
+The prototype did not demonstrate any electronics, as that was outside of the scope for this project.
+Instead, I foucsed on creating the shell of the controller.
+Cutouts were included where the players thumbs rest for the two buttons and slide switch.
+If I were to build this controller in real life, I would create a custom circuit board to simplify the electronics housed inside of the devices unconventional curved shell.

 <img width="1528" height="851" alt="image" src="https://github.com/user-attachments/assets/ddbd6295-4df0-4b92-b145-48b0882b905b" />